lilyball/Tomorrowland/README.md

 - Add `Promise.requestCancelOnInvalidate(_:)` as a convenience for `token.requestCancelOnInvalidate(_:)`.
 - Add `Promise.requestCancelOnDeinit(_:)` as a convenience for adding a token property to an object that invalites on deinit.
+- Better support for `OperationQueue` with `delay`/`timeout`.
+Instead of using the `OperationQueue`'s underlying queue, we instead use a `.userInitiated` queue for the timer and hop onto the `OperationQueue` to resolve the promise.

 ### v0.2